Danialgharaie/mutant-landscape/README.md

 Alternatively, provide the parameters in a JSON file and pass it via `--config`.
 Every command-line option can be specified as a key.
 Any field omitted from the JSON keeps the default value printed by `--help`.
+The keys in this JSON mirror their corresponding CLI flags so new features like `islands` or `bayes_opt` can also be configured here.

 ```json
 {